digitalgust/miniJVM/README.md

 </form>
 ```

 There is a frame show on the form.
 Attributes:
-**closable**: 1: the frame can be close.
+**closable**: 1: the frame can be closed.
 0:can't close it.
 **title**: String , the frame's title.
 **onclose**: String , the script function call, this function must in the frame's script partion.
 **oninit**: String , the script function call, this function must in the frame's script partion.